 If you’re part of a Homeowners Association (HOA), they may have restrictions on buying a shed.
 Many HOAs limit the maximum height of your shed, and have rules about where you can place it.
 Specifically, you can’t put it too close to the edge of your property line, your driveway, or the main house.
 In some neighborhoods, your shed cannot be visible from the road.

 Your HOA may also have restrictions about the shed color, material, and style you choose.
 Before buying a shed, check your HOA’s committee process so you can submit the right documentation.
-Some examples would be site plans, images of the shed and dimensions, and a topographic map
+Some examples would be site plans, images of the shed and dimensions, and a topographic map.

 8).
 Do I Need to Build a Shed Foundation?

 The last piece of this shed buying guide is the foundation.
 You can’t just plop a new shed onto your lawn and call it a day.
-Instead, you need to prepare your site for installation
+Instead, you need to prepare your site for installation.

 You’ll need a solid, level foundation of gravel or concrete to prevent the structure from moving over time.
 Then you’ll want a retaining wall.
 Finally, when you’re ready for our team to deliver and install your shed, we’ll need a clear path to the spot.
+We don’t handle excavation or site preparation, but we work closely with BedRock Siteworks to ensure your property is ready.

 Customize Your New Shed